-The division is responsible for executing all aspects of the Bank's finances according to guidelines provided by the Finance Committee which is a sub-committee of the ResCom.
-The finance division has four sub-divisions:
+The division is responsible for executing all aspects of the Bank's finances according to guidelines provided by the Finance Committee which is as mentioned above, a sub-committee of the ResCom.
+The finance division has four sub-divisions currently with a total of 34 employees:

 Accounting and Reporting which is responsible for all accounting procedures.
-The unit prepares financial statements which are issued in the Creditors' Report semi-annually as well as other reports more frequently for internal purposes.
+The unit prepares the Statement of Assets which is issued in the Creditors' Report semi-annually as well as other reports more frequently for internal purposes.